Welcome to this important step along your child’s Faith Path!

 “God, I’m sorry for…"

-FIVE FINGER PRAYERS: Assign a person or topic to each finger as a reminder to pray.
-There are many ideas online if you look up Five Finger Prayers.
+• FIVE FINGER PRAYERS: Assign a person or topic to each finger as a reminder to pray.
 Ex: Thumb is for those closest to you - family and friends.
 Pointer finger is for those who teach you.
 Tallest finger is for those in leadership.
 Ring finger is for those who are weak or sick.
 Little finger is for yourself.

 Prayer Tools and Ideas

-• PRAYER BOARD: Keep a dry erase board or calendar in a high traffic area of your home and use it to note items the family is praying for together.
+• PRAYER BOARD: Keep a dry erase board in a high traffic area of your home to note items the family is praying for together.

 • PRAYER JOURNAL: Consider purchasing a journal for your child to start recording prayers and how God answers them.
 Young children can draw a picture of the subject of their prayers until they are able to read.

-• MIRROR PRAYERS: Using a dry erase marker, write a list of prayer concerns on the child’s bathroom mirror so he or she remembers to pause and pray after brushing teeth.
-For younger children, a simple picture of praying hands can remind them to pray.
+• MIRROR PRAYERS: Write a list of prayer concerns with a dry erase marker on the child’s bathroom mirror so he or she remembers to pause and pray after brushing teeth.
+A simple picture of praying hands can remind younger kids to pray.

 • CALENDAR PRAYERS: Print photos of people to pray for and add them to a calendar that your child can see and be reminded to pray.

-Make sure you record the date on their My Spiritual Development Tree when your child begins to pray on their own.
+Make sure you record the date when your child begins to pray on their own on their My Spiritual Development Tree.
 Download a pdf here or pick up one in the Faith@home Center at church.

 going further resources